BigBrotherBot/big-brother-bot/b3/docs/README.txt

 2. Run the B3 database SQL script (b3/docs/b3.sql) on your B3 database.

 ### Setting up B3

+### FTP B3
+This is a new BETA feature of B3, and should be treated as such.
+To connect to a server which you only have FTP access to (ie one hosted by gameservers.com or similar) set game_log in the syntax ftp://username:password@ipaddress/path/to/games_mp.log This only works in Python 2.6.

 1. Create a directory to store your b3 log files and config files, example:
    /home/b3/conf